 Students explore the Gardens in a small group with a guide to investigate the topic.

 Programs cost $6 per student for schools within SCFD, $7 per student for schools outside SCFD.
-Maximum 16 people per tour time.
+Larger groups will be separated into multiple tour times and smaller groups of no more than 9 people, including students and adult chaperones.
 A Spanish speaking bilingual instructor may be available upon request.

 Denver Botanic Gardens at York Street, in cooperation with the City and County of Denver, presents a wide range of gardens and collections on 24 acres.
 The gardens reflect an ever-widening diversity of plants from all corners of the world.